Sowri19/webapp/README.md

 navigate to the repo and open vscode in that folder run the command "npm install".
 All the dependencies are installed. now run the command "nodemon app.js" in the terminal.
 A server is setup in the localhost:3069 port.
-Also SwaggerUI is set in the /api-docs endpoint of the same port url.
+Also SwaggerUI is set in the /api-docs endpoint of the same port url